Marak/webservice.js/ReadMe.md

     }

-now that we have created this module, we will create a server.js file. in this file we will require webservice and our demoModule.js. for fun, we are also going to expose the native fs and sys modules.

-### server.js

-      var webservice = require('webservice'),
-          demoModule = require('./demoModule'),
-          fs         = require('fs'),
-          sys        = require('sys');

-      webservice.createServer({
-        'demo': demoModule,
-        'fs': fs,
-        'sys': sys
-      }).listen(8080);

-to start up the server, run:

-        node server.js
+## Usage

-now, you can navigate to any of the following pages to get html documentation.
+after starting up server.js, we can navigate to any of the following pages to get html documentation.

  - [http://localhost:8080/demo](http://localhost:8080/demo)
  - [http://localhost:8080/fs](http://localhost:8080/fs)
  - [http://localhost:8080/sys](http://localhost:8080/sys)

-you can also append ".json" to the end of any of these resources to get the documentation in JSON.
+we can also append ".json" to the end of any of these resources to get the documentation in JSON.

  - [http://localhost:8080/demo.json](http://localhost:8080/demo.json)
  - [http://localhost:8080/fs.json](http://localhost:8080/fs.json)
  - [http://localhost:8080/sys.json](http://localhost:8080/sys.json)

-### to invoke methods, you can try the following requests:
+### invoking webservice methods

      curl http://localhost:8080/demo/echo/hello
      "hello"